kar-dim/Watermarking-Accelerated/README.md

 Code for my Diploma thesis at Information and Communication Systems Engineering (University of the Aegean, School of Engineering) with title "Efficient implementation of watermark and watermark detection algorithms for image and video using the graphics processing unit" [Link](https://hellanicus.lib.aegean.gr/handle/11610/19672).

+**NOTE**: This repository features a highly refactored and optimized version of the original Thesis implementation, with improved algorithms, execution times and many more features such as CUDA support and FFmpeg integration.
+The deprecated original Thesis code is in the archived repository <a href="https://github.com/kar-dim/Watermarking-GPU/tree/old">old</a> branch.

 # Credits and Theoretical Foundation

 This implementation is based on the watermarking algorithms proposed by Irene G. Karybali and Kostas Berberidis: [Efficient Spatial Image Watermarking via New Perceptual Masking and Blind Detection Schemes](https://www.icsd.aegean.gr/publication_files/637538981.pdf).
 The theoretical framework and the mathematical proofs of robustness against attacks are detailed in the original paper.
 This repository provides a high performance implementation designed for real-world environments, featuring GPU acceleration, disk images support, and native video container support via FFmpeg.

-**NOTE**: This repository features a highly refactored and optimized version of the original Thesis implementation, with improved algorithms, execution times and features.
-The deprecated original Thesis code is in the archived repository <a href="https://github.com/kar-dim/Watermarking-GPU/tree/old">old</a> branch.
-The original Thesis code supported OpenCL and Eigen, while this implementation adds CUDA support.

 # Overview